gdha/horcm-utils-docs/source/bc_exec_configuration_file.rst

 The **PVOL_INST** variable is an integer which refers to the ``/etc/horcm<PVOL_INST>.conf`` file on the P-VOL system.
 The **SVOL_INST** variable is an integer which refers to the ``/etc/horcm<SVOL_INST>.conf`` file on the BCV side.

 The **DEV_GRP** variable is part of the HORCM_LDEV section of horcm configuration files (must be defined on both sides).
 The **VOL_GRP** variable defines the Volume Group belonging to the DEV_GRP and the P-VOL side.
-On the BCV side the Volume Group is normally not required (but it is not prohibited as we import the Volume Group with a unique name . as described in section .BC-exec.sh Software Requirements.).
+On the BCV side the Volume Group is normally not required (but it is not prohibited as we import the Volume Group with a unique name  as described in section *BC-exec.sh Software Requirements*).

 If the Volume Group is part of a Serviceguard cluster then we should set the variable **REMOVE_CLUSTER_MODE** to "Y".